 Whether you're in need of a pick-me-up or etching for a change of scenery, there's no better fix than a trip to the British seaside.
 Crisp, fresh air, Blue Flag beaches, rugged paths and coastline for days, tell us, what's there not to love?

-Top regions for coastal holidays: Suffolk, Devon, Scotland & Kent.
+Top regions for coastal holidays: Suffolk, Devon, Scotland & Dorset.

 For lovely landscapes: